Severe floods that hit Cumbria in December 2015 led to an increase in calls for natural solutions to be included in flood alleviation schemes.

-Nick Chappell, Senior Lecturer at LEC, said: “The interaction between forests and floods has always been a much debated topic.
+Nick Chappell, Senior Lecturer at Lancaster Environment Centre, said: “The interaction between forests and floods has always been a much debated topic.
 While the review shows that we now have much more scientific evidence to draw upon, quality observations collected as part of robust experimental designs that are supported by equally robust analysis of hydrological change remain limited for large flood events.
 Consequently, the exact role of trees in mitigating large flood events in the UK remains uncertain.
 It is hoped that this new review stimulates new experimental studies to quantify the role of tree planting in the mitigation of large floods.

 Dr Stewart Clarke, Freshwater & Estuaries National Specialist, National Trust, said, “This review reinforces the need to consider different options when it comes to land management, and to plan for change.
 There is no singular method for managing flooding and it is important to think holistically to find practical, sustainable solutions.
 Natural solutions, including planting trees in upstream catchments, should be considered as one of those options.”

-Dr David Tickner, Chief Freshwater adviser at WWF-UK said, “Although scientific questions remain, this research suggests that measures to improve the health of our river catchments, specifically maintaining or restoring tree cover, can help to reduce flood risks.
+Dr David Tickner, Chief Freshwater adviser at WWF-UK said, “Although scientific questions remain, this research suggests that measure to improve the health of our river catchments, specifically maintaining or restoring tree cover, can help to reduce flood risks.

-“Given that rivers and forests provide a wide range of other benefits - including improvements to health, water quality and wildlife – WWF calls on UK governments, regulators and water companies to increase investment in “green infrastructure” as a tool for addressing flooding and other challenges.”
+“Given that rivers and forests provide a wide range of other benefit - including improvements to health, water quality and wildlife – WWF calls on UK governments, regulators and water companies to increase investment in “green infrastructure” as a tool for addressing flooding and other challenges.”